ibm-cloud-docs/Cloudant/documents/design_documents.md

 by specifying the base document and target document.
 The copy is requested by using the `COPY` request method.

-`COPY` is a non-standard HTTP command.
+`COPY` is a nonstandard HTTP command.
 {: tip}

 Copying a design document doesn't automatically reconstruct the view indexes.
 Like other views, these views are re-created the first time that you access the new view.